REAIABook/REAIABook/readme.md

 2. Download RStudio from <https://www.rstudio.com/products/rstudio/download/.> and install.
     Note that RStudio is not necessary but it is a helpful interactive development environment (IDE) that will make working with the provided R code easier.
 The code below was built in 64-bit R, version 3.4.0.

-Once you have opened this can you move on to the code from the individual chapters.
+Once you have downloaded R/RStudio you can move on to the code from the individual chapters.
 Do note that in many cases, code from one chapter depends on code and analyses performed in a previous chapter.
 You should also set aside a directory on your computer where you can save the raw and intermediate data as well as the outputs from the graphing and modeling exercises.
 You will need to manually input this directory into the code for each chapter starting in chapter 5.
-The code is written into modules by chapter, with the intent that each can be executed independently and as a result preliminary or setup commands are entered at the beginning of each chapter's code.
+The code is written into modules by chapter, with the intent that each can be executed independently and, as a result, preliminary or setup commands are entered at the beginning of each chapter's code.

 Finally, please note that the code below has been written with the aim of readability and exposure to different approaches to solving the same tasks and not with the sole aim of efficiency.
 Please do issue pull requests for errors (which are likely) but not for improvements to code efficiency.